 Next Generation core network should take into consideration the state machines envisioned for RRC protocol within new RAT.
 It is proposed that the mobility state machine for RRC consists of three states: the traditional RRC idle, RRC connected states and a configurable RRC inactive connected state.
 The need for configurability of the RRC inactive connected state is motivated through several factors that require flexibility and programmability such as diverse requirements of the 5G use cases, future proofness and quick time to market requirement for new services.

-From the Next Generation core network perspective, UE is considered to be in the ECM-CONNECTED state when UE is in RRC inactive connected state at the RRC layer.
+From the Next Generation core network perspective, UE is considered to be in the NextGen-CONNECTED state when UE is in RRC inactive connected state at the RRC layer.
 When the UE transitions between RRC connected state and RRC inactive connected state, it is not visible to the core network as no signalling towards the core network is expected due to this transition.
 Also, core network does not have to page the UE when the UE is in RRC inactive connected state as both control plane and user plane remains active between the RAN and core.

 The characteristics of the RRC inactive connected state includes:

-- UE is considered to be in the ECM-CONNECTED state.
+- UE is considered to be in the NextGen-CONNECTED state.

 - Configurable based on the service requested by the UE.
-This implies that the RRC inactive connected state can be configured in such a way depending on the application running in the UE (e.g. application ID provided).
+This implies that the RRC inactive connected state can be configured in such a way depending on the application running in the UE (e.g. application ID provided), subscription and UE activity.
 Depending on whether the application requires more power savings or frequent data transmission, it can be configured accordingly.

 Editor’s Note: Who provides the application ID (from UE or subscription based) and how this is used is FFS.
 How devices with multiple applications are addressed is also FFS.